ReadingAndThinking.com

 • How does the management system match?

-This thought process, and the approach to supporting strategy, is the source of differences between companies.
+This thought process, and the approach to supporting strategy, are the sources of differences between companies.

 How to control this rhythm and make the right choice is a process of constantly scrutinizing these five questions.